All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Day 2: Koprivshtitsa

-A morning walk in the vicinity of Koprivshtitsa will introduce you gently to the rigours of walking in this beautiful and hilly region with a climb of some 380 metres in altitude over the course of this 7-mile walk.
-After free time for lunch, we will explore the town of Koprivshtitsa in the afternoon.
+A morning walk in the vicinity of Koprivshtitsa will introduce you gently to the rigours of walking in this beautiful and hilly region with a climb of some 1071 metres in altitude over the course of this 7-mile walk.
+After free time for lunch, (not included) we will explore the town of Koprivshtitsa in the afternoon.
 It was one of the main centres of the heroic April 1876 Uprising against the Ottoman rule and renowned for its authentic Bulgarian National Revival architecture of the 18th and 19th centuries.
 Collections of ethnographical treasures, old weapons, National Revival works of art, fine fretwork, household weaves and embroidery, national costumes and typical Bulgarian jewellery are displayed in several impressive house-museums.
-Dinner at the hotel
+Dinner at the hotel.

 Day 3: Koprivshtitsa – Starossel – Plovdiv

 This morning we drive to the village of Starossel to walk in the gentle slopes of the Sredna Gora Mountain (approx. 6 miles with altitude gain of 350m).
 The area is known as the “Valley of the Thracian kings” because of the many relics of this unique ancient civilization that have been found here.
-After the walk and time for lunch we will visit the ancient Thracian Temple of Starossel, a beautiful and well-preserved example of Thracian architecture dating back to the 5th century BC, believed to have been the burial place of Sitalkes - a Thracian ruler.
+After the walk and time for lunch (not included) we will visit the ancient Thracian Temple of Starossel, a beautiful and well-preserved example of Thracian architecture dating back to the 5th century BC, believed to have been the burial place of Sitalkes - a Thracian ruler.
 The temple sits on a lush green hill with views over the countryside for miles around.
 A wine tasting at a local winery will refresh us before continuing by coach to Plovdiv for an overnight stay with dinner.

 Day 4: Plovdiv – Avramovo – Ortsevo – Bankso